slime-io/slime/staging/src/slime.io/slime/modules/limiter/README.md

 ## Sample

-When the total amount of `cpu` consumed by all loads of the `reviews` service is greater than 10, trigger a rate limit so that each load's port 9080 can only handle 10 requests per second, see [example](./document/smartlimiter.md#example)
+For example, in the following example, a restriction rule of 10 times/s is set for port 9080 of the review service

 ~~~yaml
 apiVersion: microservice.slime.io/v1alpha2